nirajrao/Caesar-Cipher/README.md

 # Caesar-Cypher
-An implementation of the Caesar-Cypher Algorithm in Python!
+An implementation of the Caesar-Cipher Algorithm in Python!

 ###
 Running the Algorithm
 ###

-In order to run the Caesar-Cypher program:
+In order to run the Caesar-Cipher program:

   1) CD into the directory containing the Python file in Terminal.